Thread Pinning¶

 Sequence & Pipeline¶

-class constructors.
+runtime::Pipeline class constructors.
 In both cases, there is a dedicated

-argument of std::string
+argument of std::string type named sequence_pinning_policy for

-or pipeline_pinning_policy
+runtime::Sequence or pipeline_pinning_policy for runtime::Pipeline.

 Info